Close

 Miskanawah is overseen by a volunteer Board of Directors committed to achieving stable growth while maintaining our roots.

-Lana Garcelon – Co chair
+Lana Garcelon – Co-chair

-Robert Grier – Co-chair
+Bruce Randall – Co-chair

 Katelyn Lucas – Vice-Chair